 There are millions of plugins that you can use to customize your platform as per your requirements.
 For writers, WordPress is the go-to platform for blogging and for creating their websites.
 It is a really simple to use tool with a lot of flexibility and power with respect to its functionalities.

 It is customizable as per your needs and you really get a lot of recourse in terms of the user experience that you want to provide to your readers.
-They claim that they power 40% of all the websites on the web.
-Many bloggers are huge fans of WordPress.
-I myself have built my website on it and would highly recommend it.
+It powers roughly 43% of all websites on the web in 2026.
+I’ve built my site on it and still recommend it over every hosted-CMS alternative.

 Please note that WordPress.org, which offers free blog creation, is different from WordPress.com.
 The latter is a free OS platform that comes installed with hosts like WPEngine and WP X. In this context, we are talking about WPEngine.